CSCfi/rems/docs/architecture/012-layers.md

 - The application model in `rems.application.*` is pure code that implements the domain model.
 This can be safely called from anywhere.
+- The `rems.common.*` namespaces are code shared by the UI and backend.
+See for example `rems.common.form` which contains form template validation.
 - Various utility and configuration namespaces like `rems.api.util`, `rems.config` and `rems.context`
 - Database migrations (`rems.migrations.*`)